LiMe-NanoBioeng/pressure_control/README.md

 We note that the other example Arduino programs for communicating with the flow sensors through I2C are available from Sensirion's GitHub (https://github.com/Sensirion/arduino-liquid-flow-snippets).
 The Arduino micro monitors the pressure via the regulator's analog input, which is 0-5 V, and controls the electro-pneumatic regulator via 8-bit PWM, which is converted to a 0-5 V analog output with a digital-analog converter (DAC).
 The Arduino micro controls the solenoid valves via digital I/O, which is boosted to 24 V-on/off with N-type MOS-FET-based switching circuits.
+The selector valve communicates with PC through another USB.

 ### Electric circuit
-The circuit in the controller drives devices at three different voltages 24 V, 9 V and 5 V as summarized in Table 1
+The circuit in the controller drives devices at three different voltages 24 V, 9 V and 5 V as summarized in Table 1.

-The devices drive
+Thus, our circuit uses a 24 V AC power supply and regulate the power to 9 V.
+The devices work at 5 V use output from the Arduino micro.

 at 24V
-a miniature DC diaphragm pump (Denso-sangyo, DSA-2FT-24) electro-pneumatic regulator
+a miniature DC diaphragm pump (Denso-sangyo, DSA-2FT-24) electro-pneumatic regulator (SMC, ITV0010-2CS)
 ON/OFF solenoid valves

 at 9V
 Arduino micro

 at 5V
-FS Flow sensor
+FS Flow sensor (Sensirion, LG16-1000D)
-SV the latching solenoid valve
+SV the latching solenoid valve (Takasago Electric Inc, FLV-2-N1F) DAC
-DAC

-Thus, our circuit uses a 24 V AC power supply and regulate the power to 9 V.

-The controller contains  as a pressure source.
-The electro-pneumatic regulator controlled via 0-5 V DC voltage from Arduino micro.

 ### Pressure source and tubings
 A miniature diaphragm pump creates the pressure source at about 100 kPa given to the electro-pneumatic regulator.